FAQs

 Part-time and full-time OSAP may be available for students who are eligible.
 This can bring tuition costs down for you.
 OSAP is dependent on your individual financial situation and is determined through the help of the Financial Aid Office.
 Stop by or make an appointment with Financial Aid to learn more about your OSAP options.

-Where in Costa Rica does the course take place?
+Where in Nepal does the course take place?

-We will be staying in Quepos, Costa Rica, and we will be working in a nearby community called El Cocal.
+We will be staying in Pokhara, Nepal, and we will be working with a partnering organization based there.

-Students will stay in the Wide Mouth Frog, a small, high-quality backpackers hotel located in Quepos.
-It offers comfortable accommodations for travelers of all ages.
-The Wide Mouth Frog has a lovely pool and outdoor seating areas, including a second-story open-air lounge that will be our studio/classroom for this course.
+Students will stay in a small, high-quality hotel located in Pokhara.
+It offers comfortable accommodations for travellers.
 Two to four students will share a comfortable room with two to four beds.
 There are shared bathrooms with showers.
 Free WIFI is available throughout the premises.

 What kind of food will I be eating while on the course?

-The course tuition include three meals (breakfast, lunch and dinner) a day during your 10-day stay in Costa Rica.
-Participants will enjoy a variety of typical Costa Rican cuisine.
-Although it is not particularly complex or spicy, Costa Rican cuisine is refreshing, varied and delicious.
+The course tuition include three meals (breakfast, lunch and dinner) a day during your 14-day stay in Nepal.

-Participants can expect a variety of healthy meals and snacks to be available throughout their visit to Quepos.
+Participants can expect a variety of healthy meals and snacks to be available throughout their visit to Pokhara.
 Additional options are available for purchase at nearby grocery stores and restaurants, if desired.

 What if I have food allergies?